-Since the concept of daycare has been so popular in the past few years you have to be smart and know the right questions to ask, so that you know your pet is happy and will be cared for in the same manner that you would expect for him.
+Since the concept of daycare has been so popular you have to be smart and know the right questions to ask, so that you know your pet is happy and will be cared for in the same manner that you would expect for him.
 You should expect to have a fully trained and certified dog trainer on staff at all times… anything less is just unacceptable.
 We all love dogs….of course we do, we would not be in this business if we did not.
 To operate a quality daycare you have to have extensive dog training experience, pet CPR and first aid training, multiple qualified and trained staff, great customer service skills and lots of patience!

 Your vet, your groomer, pet stores, people at the dog park, friends who have dogs.
 Talk to them about their experiences.